-- In clinical practice, lifestyle modifications and statin therapy are commonly introduced together.
-The maximum percentage change will occur by four to 12 weeks after starting a statin or combined therapy.2 - Review lifestyle habits such as a heart healthy eating plan, physical activity, weight or body mass index and tobacco use.
-Promote a healthy lifestyle and provide relevant advice, educational materials or referrals.2 Access the American Heart Association's Life's Essential 8[TM] at heart.org/lifes8 recommends assessing 10-year ASCVD risk and focusing on reducing LDL-C, primarily through the use of statin therapy.
+In clinical practice, lifestyle modifications and statin therapy are commonly introduced together.
+The maximum percentage change will occur by four to 12 weeks after starting a statin or combined therapy.

+Review the need for lifestyle adjustments in eating habits and level of physical activity to maintain a healthy weight or body mass index, and the elimination of tobacco use.
+Promote a heart healthy lifestyle and provide relevant advice, educational materials or referrals as needed.
+Access the American Heart Association's Life's Essential 8TM heart.org/lifes8 recommends assessing 10-year ASCVD risk and focusing on reducing LDL-C, primarily through the use of statin therapy.
 It advocates for more aggressive lowering of LDL-C on a percentage basis, (e.g., <50%).
-The AHA/ACC guidelines include a value statement regarding cost considerations for PCSK9 inhibitors.2
+The AHA/ACC guidelines include a value statement regarding cost considerations for PCSK9 inhibitors.